A photo of the NYC Skyline

 What happens if I receive a desk appearance ticket for a theft offense?

-A desk appearance ticket (DAT) means you are being charged with a crime but were not immediately taken into custody.
+A desk appearance ticket (DAT) means you are being charged with a crime, but were not immediately taken into custody.
 You will be required to appear in court and go through the legal process.

 Can theft charges be dismissed in New York?

 Yes, theft charges can be dismissed if there is insufficient evidence, violations of New York law, or a strong defense.
-Common defenses include lack of intent, consent from the property owner, Procedural errors, unlawful searches, insufficient evidence, and mistaken identity.
-An experienced York City theft attorney can help determine the best legal strategy for your case.
+Common defenses include lack of intent, consent from the property owner, procedural errors, unlawful searches, insufficient evidence, and mistaken identity.
+An experienced New York City theft attorney can help determine the best legal strategy for your case.

 Does your law firm handle all types of theft crimes?